ktorn/completium-landing/docs/templates/template8.md

 ## Originate

-Originate a switch contract with the widget below.
+Originate this contract with the widget below.

 Click "Connect to Wallet" button, fill the fields "Owner" and "Rate", and click "Originate".